 2) Evolving Threat Landscape

-Trying to keep pace with the changing nature of cyber threats is a full time.
+Trying to keep pace with the changing nature of cyber threats is a full-time job.
 Many cannot afford the cost of internal IT security staff, which is why it?s imperative that their MSP keep them protected from zero-day threats.

 In the last year, phishing was involved in 90% of breaches, which makes end users both the weakest link and the first line of defense.
 The best way to counter this threat is to train and educate end-users on the impact of their online behaviors.
 A well-trained user can help prevent threats like ransomware, drive-by downloads, keyloggers, and many more.

 Consider not only the costs of buying cybersecurity software but also the operational expenses of the latest in security technology.
 Systems that use best-in-class solutions paired with minor automation can make security both more affordable and more effective.
-Using these solutions allows internal teams tasked with administration?s job easier.
+Using these solutions allows internal teams tasked with administration jobs easier.

 Regulations affect several of the largest industries, and securing endpoints are a routine compliance requirement for most.
-It has become vital to understanding your compliance obligations and ensuring sufficient security is in place, to protect your business.
+It has become vital to understand your compliance obligations and ensure sufficient security is in place to protect your business.